ibm-cloud-docs/databases-for-redis/howto-resources-scaling.md

 {: pre}

 For example, use:

 ```sh
 ibmcloud cdb deployment-groups-set crn:abc ... xyz:: member  --memory 24576 --cpu 6  --hostflavor multitenant
 ```
 {: pre}

 If your database is an [Isolated Compute](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=ui#hosting-models-iso-compute-ui) instance, memory and CPU are adjusted together by selecting the Isolated Compute size (see all sizes in Table 1).
 Disk is scaled separately.
-If your database is not on Isolated Compute, this command will also move a database from a different hosting model to the Isolated Compute hosting model.
+If your database is not on Isolated Compute, this command also moves a database from a different hosting model to the Isolated Compute hosting model.

 ```sh
 ibmcloud cdb deployment-groups-set <deploymentid> <groupid> [--disk <val>] [--hostflavor <hostflavor>]